-During 2022/23, Cyngor Gwynedd participated in four joint committee and two joint operation, collaborating in particular areas between local authorities.
+During 2023/24, Cyngor Gwynedd participated in three joint committees and two joint operations, collaborating in particular areas between local authorities.
 Separate accounts are required for joint committees.
-The four joint committee relating to Gwynedd in 2022/23 are:
+The three joint committees relating to Gwynedd in 2023/24 are:

-- Joint Planning Policy Committee - GwE - North Wales Residual Waste Treatment Project (NWRWTP) - North Wales Economic Ambition Board (NWEAB)
+- GwE - North Wales Residual Waste Treatment Project (NWRWTP) - North Wales Economic Ambition Board (NWEAB)

-The two joint operation relating to Gwynedd in 2022/23, that are operational following the Covid-19 crisis, are:
+The two joint operations relating to Gwynedd in 2023/24 are: